Akbarsait/powertools-data/README.md

-﻿# Cloud, Analytics & DevOps Learnings
-A collection of notes, exploration, learning and practices using the power platform, Power BI, programming languages and Microsoft Fabric.
+﻿# Analytics, Cloud, Data and Programming Notes & Learnings A collection of notes, exploration, learning and practices using the power platform, Power BI, programming languages and Microsoft Fabric.
 [View in GitHub](https://github.com/Akbarsait/powertools-data)

 - **Azure**